cirrax/puppet-postfix/README.md

     postfix::parameters:
       bounce_size_limit: 50000
       header_size_limit: 102400

+Do deactivate a parameter that has been set by default, use:

+    postfix::parameters:
+      mydestination:
+        deactivate: true

+Pervices are hash merged in hiera.

 #### To set services in master.cf file use:

 To add a service in master.cf file use: